trident-project/trident/doc/source/Installation.rst

 The best results are achieved using the high-resolution data file (1.6GB), but the low-resolution data is also acceptable (205MB).

 You're now ready to use Trident.
-Please refer to the documentation for how to use it with your data or with one of our sample datasets.